AkvileKv/StudentRegistrationSystem/README.md

 # StudentRegistrationSystem

 Web page for students and teachers registration into University.
 Registered students and teachers are saved in the temporary memory.
 The page displays a message about successful registration or report an error.
-Test cases for successful and unsuccessful registration scenarios created using Selenium WebDriver.
+Test cases for successful and unsuccessful registration scenarios were created using Selenium WebDriver.
 Project reference: [ TestingStudentRegistration ](https://github.com/AkvileKv/TestingStudentRegistration).

 ## Features
 * Add a new student